The COUNT()

 FROM Customers;

-Here, the SQL command count rows and returns the total number of rows of the Customers table.
+Here, the above SQL command counts and returns the number of rows in the Customers table.

-It is also possible to give custom names to these fields using the AS
+It is possible to give custom names to output fields using the AS

 keyword.
 For example,